 Jefferson started young.
 At 16, he landed an internship at Oscilloscope Laboratories – the independent film distribution company Adam Yauch from the Beastie Boys founded.

 His independent filmmaker projects tell the story: Kinder (2015), Tub Adjacent (2017), and Jeffrey, Bad Day coming in 2025.
-Small budget, big ambition.
+The project was created with limited resources but clear goals.

 Now he’s a production assistant on The Not-Too-Late Show with Elmo through Sesame Workshop.
 Between 2021-2023, he worked with Apple TV Limited and Jam Van, building connections across entertainment genres.